 - INED 4436: Foundations of Teaching Adolescent English Learners II (2 hrs.)

 Applying for Yearlong Clinical Experience

-The yearlong clinical experience always begins in the fall semester.
-Therefore, candidates may only apply in the previous spring semester.
-Candidates should contact the MGE advisor before they plan to register for YCE I for information on applications and deadlines.
+The Yearlong Clinical Experience always begins in the fall semester.
+Therefore, candidates may only apply for the Yearlong Clinical Experience in the previous spring semester.
+Candidates should contact their advisor in Education Student Services before they plan to register for Yearlong Clinical Experience I for information on applications and deadlines.

 Admission to Yearlong Clinical Experience

-You must have a 2.75 AGPA by the semester in which you want enter the Yearlong Clinical Experience I. This GPA must be maintained to progress to YCE II.
-Pre-requisites for admission to YCE I: Admission to the Teacher Education program, and possession of a pre-service certificate.
+Candidates must have a 2.75 GPA by the semester in which they want enter the Yearlong Clinical Experience I. This GPA must be maintained to progress to Yearlong Clinical Experience II.
+Pre-requisites for admission to Yearlong Clinical Experience I are admission to the Teacher Education program and possession of a pre-service certification.

-All placements are arranged through a collaboration of the Center for Education Placements and Partnerships (CEPP) and the SMGE Department.
+All placements are arranged through a collaboration with Office of Clinical Experiences, Placements and Partnerships (CEPP) and the Department of Secondary & Middle Grades Education.
 Candidate negotiation of placements is strictly prohibited.
-The MGE Clinical Experience Coordinator will notify candidates of their school placements at the beginning of the semester.
+The Middle Grades Clinical Experience Supervisor will notify candidates of their school placements at the beginning of the semester.